| Starting out |

 - Advocate for online accessibility and persistent revisions of best practice.

-- History of proactively making digital resources and writing about personal experience.
+- History of proactively making digital resources, open about the growing pressures for better on/offline balance, especially in young people, confident writing about personal experience.

 | Recent Digital Initiatives |

 Recent work: Wendy McMurdo in Conversation